infobip/mobile-messaging-flutter-plugin/README.md

-# Infobip Mobilemessaging Flutter plugin
+# Mobile Messaging SDK plugin for Flutter

 Mobile Messaging SDK is designed and developed to easily enable push notification channel in your mobile application.
 In almost no time of implementation you get push notification in your application and access to the features of [Infobip IP Messaging Platform](https://portal.infobip.com/push/).
 The document describes plugin integration steps for your Flutter project.